luke-milavec/cs1666_organization/management/MinerPitfall.md

 	* Goals:
 		1. Start new game, build starting state
    		2. Player health: add new health component to the ECS and attach this to the player
- 		3. Display current player's health
+ 		3. Display current player's health, need to determine how we want to display to user
 		4. Collision detection on enemy
-   		5. Placeholder enemy to test damage on the player
+   		5. Apply damage on the player after collision with enemy
 		6. Room data structure: backend update
 		7. Exit door to end game: display end state